 If you want to bypass a blackout on the MLB At Bat app on either iOS or Android this season, you’ll have to take further steps.
-Android phones and tablets will need to be rooted in order to allow access, and iPhones and iPads will need to be jailbroken.
+Android phones and tablets will need to be rooted to allow access, and iPhones and iPads will need to be jailbroken.

 I can’t make any guarantee that the methods below will work, and if done incorrectly, there is some risk that you may damage your device so that it becomes unusable.
 Exercise caution.

 Bypass MLB At Bat Blackouts on Android